 Restricted assets consist of moneys and other resources whose use is restricted either through external restrictions imposed by creditors, grantors, contributors, and the like or through restrictions imposed by law through constitutional provisions or enabling legislation.
-The distinction between current and noncurrent restricted assets is that noncurrent assets are restricted for long-term debt service, reserves, and capital expenditures.
+The distinction between current and noncurrent restricted assets is that noncurrent assets are restricted for long-term debt service, reserves, capital expenditures, and unspent bond proceeds.